 Most Algerian folklore is based on local traditions and religious history.
 Stories about the life of the prophet Muhammad and legends about Muslim leaders who defied Christian Crusaders and French colonists are especially popular.
-Algerian tales about marabouts, Sufi Muslim leaders of the past who were thought to be blessed with divine grace, are also widely told (see p.4 of Religion and
+Algerian tales about marabouts, Sufi Muslim leaders of the past who were thought to be blessed with divine grace, are also widely told

-(see p.4 of Religion a Spirituality).
+(see p.4 of Religion and Spirituality).